juancho391/juancho391/README.md

 ### 💻 What I Do:

-- **Backend Development**: Developing backend applications with Django and FastAPI, including creating REST APIs.
+- **Backend Development**: Developing full stack applications with Django and React including creating REST APIs.
-- **Image and Barcode Processing**: Experienced with using OpenCV and Pyzbar for real-time barcode scanning.

 ### 🌱 What I'm Learning:

-Always exploring new tools and technologies to expand my skills, from data science to cloud computing.
+Always exploring new tools and technologies to expand my skills, from backend and frontend to cloud computing.
 I love learning new things that can boost my career, taking on new challenges, and trying out new technologies.

 ### 🤝 Let's Connect: